-From her first day in Year 7, your daughter will be paired with a buddy in her Homeroom class and supported by her Homeroom Teacher to settle in.
-This encourages self-management skills and allows girls to quickly develop strong friendships within their peer level as well as a special rapport with teachers.
-From Year 8, we have a structure – Vertical Tutor Groups – which provides girls with a dedicated Tutor Teacher throughout their time in Senior School.
+From her first day in Year 7, your daughter will be supported by her Homeroom Teacher to settle in.
+Self-management skills are encouraged which allow girls to quickly develop strong friendships within their peer level as well as a special rapport with teachers.
+From Year 8, we have Vertical Tutor Groups which provide girls with a dedicated Tutor Teacher throughout their time in Senior School.
 Girls meet twice a week in a relaxed atmosphere, through this, students mix with girls from all year levels in the Senior School fostering multi-year friendships, relationships of trust and leadership.

-By the time a girl reaches Year 11 she is ready to be a role model to others, and we foster through our Senior Academy from Years 11-13.
+By the time a girl reaches Year 11 she is ready to be a role model to others which we foster through Years 11-13.
 Our comprehensive Senior School structure is unique to St Cuthbert’s, and we believe provides invaluable peer role modelling, and a home away from home.

 St Cuthbert’s girls make friends for life.
 The strength of our school community makes it easy for the girls to grow their personal networks and develop deep and long-lasting friendships.
 Our caring and observant staff encourage our girls to live by our values and foster kindness and inclusion.